rmottanet/unauthscout/docs/en/content/osint-flow.md

 * Predictable
 * Composable

-Its value lies not in the volume of data collected, but in the **clarity and reliability** of the data it emits.
+With v0.3.0, its value is enhanced: it provides not only **clarity and reliability** of the collected data but also **actionable intelligence** derived from that data through a structured, schema-driven pipeline.